-In 2019, following an impressive catalog of releases (two quintet records & a large ensemble commission with Portland Jazz Composer’s Ensemble), Brown co-composed the album “Remote” -- a sonic journey from industrialization to the modern-day tech industry -- with his project Korgy & Bass in collaboration with NOLA trumpeter Cyrus Nabipoor.
-This remotely made album landed on KMHD Jazz Radio’s “Top Ten Albums of 2019”.
-In 2020, Barra & Co. released “Agrocrag” into the world -- a bombastic and genre-transcendent album featuring a track with Oregon Poet Laureate Anis Mojgani.
-This creative beat-making exploration culminated into a multisensorial performance in the Oregon Museum of Science & Industry (OMSI) planetarium show.
+In 2019, following an impressive catalog of releases under his belt, Brown co-composed the album “Remote” -- a sonic journey from industrialization to the modern-day tech industry -- with his project Korgy & Bass in collaboration with NOLA trumpeter Cyrus Nabipoor.
+In 2020, Barra & Co. released “Agrocrag” -- a bombastic and genre-transcendent album -- that includes a collaboration with Oregon Poet Laureate Anis Mojgani.
+This creative beat-making exploration culminated into a multisensorial performance in the Oregon Museum of Science & Industry (OMSI) Kendall Planetarium.

 The diversity of Brown’s musical experience is the driving force of his newest full-length LFT:RT (released March 5th, 2021).
 The album’s title represents Brown’s attempt to break down the binary thinking so often used to sort complex human life into simplified categories.
 KMHD Radio premiered the album and stated: “An adventure of an album with Brown’s ear for creative rhythmic structures and immaculate production front-and-center, “LFT:RT” inspires listeners to let go of their expectations and just listen.” -KMHD Jazz Radio.
 And Jazz Revelations called it “something undoubtedly unique.”